Addono/CPAS-Crawler/README.md

 # CPAS Crawler
 A Scrapy crawler to crawl the [CPAS Antenna database](http://cpas.antenna.nl/databases).
+A previously crawled example of the dataset can be found [here](https://app.scrapinghub.com/datasets/r5lDO9bYTqU).

 ## Usage
 ### Local